Can I exercise while fasting during Ramadan?

 • Continue with your outdoor runs twice a week, but you do not need to increase the frequency (no. of times per week), intensity (running speed) and the duration of the runs.
 You may even vary the type of your outdoor cardiovascular exercises by cycling or brisk walking, and even stair-climbing instead of running.

-• Exercise outdoors in your immediate neighbourhood at your preferred times of the day to avoid fatigue and dehydration while fasting, and also avoid peak periods to steer clear of crowds.
-Wear your mask when not exercising or when you have stopped engaging in strenuous exercises, and observe safe distancing measures.
+• Exercise outdoors in your immediate neighbourhood at your preferred times of the day to avoid fatigue and dehydration while fasting.

-• Now, although gyms are closed, you can still do body weight exercises, e.g. push ups, planks, body weight squats, dips, leg raises, etc at home.
+• You can even exercise at home, doing body weight exercises, e.g. push ups, planks, body weight squats, dips, leg raises, etc at home.
 You can even utilise household items such as performing bicep curls using a bucket filled with water as weights or using a beach towel as a resistance band, to exercise three times week.
-There are many online resources that you may refer to for these indoor strengthening exercises.

 The aim is to maintain your pre-fasting exercise routines, but not to make significant progress or break personal best records.
 Always listen to your body and modify the frequency, intensity, duration and the type of exercises accordingly.